 \textquote{\emph{Given a dense neural network and a target sparsity, what should be the optimal way of pruning the model in ALMA setting?}}

-Concisely, our contributions can be summarized by the following four points. \begin{enumerate} \item[$\ast$] We provide the first comprehensive study into pruning of deep neural networks in ALMA setting.
-Specifically, we conclude via extensive empirical evaluation that progressive pruning consistently outperforms different baselines.
-We define the baselines used for comparison in section \ref{sec: app}. \item[$\ast$] We, thus, propose a novel approach of progressively pruning dense neural networks in ALMA paradigm which we term as \textbf{Anytime Progressive Pruning}(APP). \item[$\ast$] We further investigate into the training dynamics of APP as compared to the baselines in ALMA setting with varied number of megabatches using CIFAR-10, CIFAR-100 and Restricted ImageNet datasets, and, observe non-monotonic transition graphs in their generalization gap during training. \item[$\ast$] In addition, we do conclusive ablation studies into investigating the different type of pruners that are compatible with APP and one-shot pruning (OSP) models along with studying the effect of replay.
-We conclude that APP outperforms OSP when all $t-1$ megabatches are replayed while training on the $t$-th megabatch, however, OSP models outperform APP models when no replay buffer is used. \end{enumerate}
+In summary, our contributions can be summarized by the following four points. \begin{enumerate} \item[$\ast$] We provide the first comprehensive study into pruning of deep neural networks in an ALMA setting.
+Specifically, we conclude through extensive empirical evaluation that progressive pruning consistently outperforms different baselines.
+We define the baselines used for comparison in Section \ref{sec: app}. \item[$\ast$] We therefore propose a novel approach of progressively pruning dense neural networks in the ALMA paradigm, which we term \textbf{Anytime Progressive Pruning}(APP). \item[$\ast$] We further investigate the training dynamics of APP as compared to the baselines in ALMA setting with varied number of megabatches using CIFAR-10, CIFAR-100 and Restricted ImageNet datasets, and, observe non-monotonic transition graphs in their generalization gap during training. \item[$\ast$] Furthermore, we do conclusive ablation studies to investigate the different types of pruners that are compatible with APP and one-shot pruning (OSP) models, along with studying the effect of replay.
+We conclude that APP outperforms OSP when all $t-1$ megabatches are replayed while training on the $t$-th megabatch; however, OSP models outperform APP models when no replay buffer is used. \end{enumerate}

 In the following section, we provide concrete insights into the motivation of the problem statement that we investigate in this paper, derived from the foundations of active learning and practical data acquisition(collection, annotation, and labeling).